 These students, who are known as the Student Sustainability Advisors, presented the lesson to nearly 18,000 first-year students over the past eleven years in UNIV100, HONR100, Scholars Colloqium, and other first-year seminar classes.
-The Advisors presented the lesson to around 2,300 students (approximately 60% of all first-year students) during the fall 2016 semester alone.
+The Advisors present the lesson to around 2,300 students each fall semester.

 The Sustainability Advisors and their lesson have received incredible reviews from first-year students and their instructors.
 The goal for this sustainability lesson is to make it a core component of first-year education so that all students of the University of Maryland have a basic understanding of the fundamental issues of sustainability and opportunities to get involved with sustainability initiatives on campus.

 If you are an upperclassmen well-versed in sustainability and interested in becoming a Sustainability Advisor or if you teach UNIV100, HONR100, GEMS100, or another first-year class and would like to schedule a presentation, send an email to firstname.lastname@example.org.